Inflectra/rapise-documentation/docs/Libraries/SeSSimulatedObject.md

-Summary: This is a rule for simulated objects.
+Summary: Generic SeSSimulated.

 # SeSSimulatedObject

+Generic SeSSimulated.
 This is a rule for simulated objects.